-Commander of the starship which brought Mar-Vell to earth.
+Commander of the Helion, a starship which brought Mar-Vell to Earth.
 He held a hatred for Mar-Vell for being an outstanding Kree warrior, and for the relationship that Mar-Vell shared with Una the Medic.

 Major Story Arcs